natf17/nextjs-demo/README.md

 Special functionality (colors, custom SVG maps) is enabled if there are locations with the property `level_name == "MEZZ"` or `level_name == "FIRST"`.

 The maps added to the locations are the ones that will be shown in the maps page.
+Remember to add a map to each locale.

 ## SETUP: Add amenities